Flooding is a serious risk in Florida due to the state’s geography and proximity to water, both inland and on the coast. Insurance to cover

 effect unless purchased with a new homeowners’ policy.

-passed the Biggert-Waters Reform Act of 2012 (BW-12) extending the NFIP for five years and requiring significant program reform measures.
-The
+In 2012, Congress passed the Biggert-Waters Reform Act (BW) extending the NFIP for five years and requiring significant program reform measures.

 than it receives in claim payments.